Healthy Homes Assessment Crofton Downs

 Draught Stopping Crofton Downs

-If a draught is felt from unreasonable gaps or holes that it needs to be sealed.
+If a draft can be felt from unreasonable gaps or holes, it needs to be closed.

 Check out the complete details regarding the Healthy Homes draught stopping requirements.